 Revision and taking the exam

 Ideally, one should complete the syllabus by December or January so that one has some three to four months for revision.
-This is the time to quickly go through all that one has learnt in one’s preparation phase and hone one’s problem solving abilities.
+This is the time to quickly go through all that one has learned in one’s preparation phase and hone one’s problem solving abilities.
 Go through the problems that you had earlier had difficulty with or found interesting.
 This will help you recall the ideas quickly and ensure that you do not repeat your old mistakes.
 Also do some new problems from a reliable source of challenging problems.
 Taking a test series will also help you in evaluating your preparations and identify which topics need polishing.

 It is important, at this stage, to be positive and focused but relaxed.
 Have faith in yourself and your preparations.
 Get sufficient exam practice and prepare yourself mentally for the D-day.
-In the final week before the exam, do not try learn anything new, but keep revising and practising and solving new problems.
+In the final week before the exam, do not try learn anything new, but keep revising and practicing and solving new problems.
 Sleep well and synchronize your body clock so that you are your best during the exam hours.
 On the day of the exam, wake up early.
 Talk to your parents.
 Just relax and make sure that you are in the proper mindset to apply all that you have learnt.
 Maintain your composure while taking the exam.
 If you are unable to solve a problem, try to look at it from a different perspective, and then, just mark it and focus on the next problem.
 This way, you will at least solve all the easy ones, and also stand a better chance at solving the difficult ones at the end.

 Looking at things in perspective – WHAT NEXT?

-After the JEE, there is an about two month gap before the counselling and another one month gap before the session starts.
+After the JEE, there is an about two month gap before the counseling and another one month gap before the session starts.
 This time should be utilized in collecting information about your life at IITs.
-The JEE system necessitates the need to ask the students for their choice of IIT and stream at the time of counselling itself.
+The JEE system necessitates the need to ask the students for their choice of IIT and stream at the time of counseling itself.
 These will be really important decisions that will shape your life in the most significant way.
 Hence, you should give some serious thought before coming to a conclusion.
 Find out all that you can about all the IITs and about the different streams.
 See what branch interests and appeals you most.
 Which IIT has the best department for that branch?
 If you haven’t done so already, it is now time to decide what you really want out of your life.
 Whether you are would like to become a researcher, an engineer, or an entrepreneur?
 How will your time at the IIT going to help you shape your career, and help you in becoming what you want to be?
 It is good to discuss these things with your parents, but the final decision has to be yours.
 Be courageous (but sensible) in taking your decision.

 If you haven’t been successful at the exam (maybe you didn’t get selected or you didn’t get the rank you wanted), you shouldn’t get too disappointed or depressed.
 There are other excellent institutions in India for learning engineering and science.
 Perhaps, you aren’t really made for it and need to change your career goals.
 Maybe some other vocation will do better justice to your particular skills and abilities.
 Be courageous and open to ideas.